Consensys/web3-fullstack-starter/README.md

 ## About This Workshop

-TO create this project we used the [create-web3-template](https://github.com/Consensys/create-web3-template) CLI to scaffold a mono repo (all in one repository) containing a `blockchain` and `site` directory.
+To create this project we used the [create-web3-template](https://github.com/Consensys/create-web3-template) CLI to scaffold a mono repo (all in one repository) containing a `blockchain` and `site` directory.
 With this CLI, you can choose to work with hardhat or foundry and we chose Foundry, so the information below is specific to the Foundry option.

 Understand that to simply clone and run this repo, you do not need to know much about the CLI but the architecture is such because we used it as our starting point.

-Our workshop and the code within is a fundamental example of a real worl fullstack dapp and we think it is a good starter application that uses our various Consensys products like [Linea](https://linea.build/) which we deploy to the [Sepolia](https://sepolia.lineascan.build/) testnet.
+Our workshop and the code within is a fundamental example of a real world fullstack dapp and we think it is a good starter application that uses our various Consensys products like [Linea](https://linea.build/) which we deploy to the [Sepolia](https://sepolia.lineascan.build/) testnet.
 We have examples of interacting with those contracts via the web dApp using the [TanStack Query for React](https://tanstack.com/query/latest).
 We cover some edge cases that are important in a dApp to ensure after [reading](https://wagmi.sh/react/api/hooks/useReadContracts) and [writing](https://wagmi.sh/react/api/hooks/useWriteContracts#usewritecontracts) to the contracts with Wagmi Hooks are shown and use interesting hooks like: [wait for transaction receipts](https://wagmi.sh/react/api/hooks/useWaitForTransactionReceipt#usewaitfortransactionreceipt) to [refetch](https://wagmi.sh/vue/api/composables/useReadContract#refetch) queries and refresh your UI so that your dApp does not have to be hard-refreshed.

 As developers who work closely with Web3 hackers worldwide, what is covered in this workshop should take minimal time for novice developers to understand and can help you understand basic concepts without having to build them your self from scratch.